COVID-19 & Flu Vaccination

 Earlsdon Pharmacy, 19-21 Earlsdon Street, Coventry CV5 6EP |

-Monday to Thursday 8:30am to 6.30pm, then 2.30pm to 6.30pm |
+Monday to Thursday Fridays |

 Medicare Pharmacy, 15a Chace Avenue, Coventry CV8 8AD |

-Monday to Wednesday Thursday Friday |
+Monday to Wednesday Thursdays Friday s |

 M. Hussain Chemists LTD 1a Harnall Lane East Coventry CV1 5AE |

-Monday to Friday 11am to 2:30pm |
+Monday to Friday 11am to 2.30pm |

-Monarch Pharmacy, 42 Prior Deram Walk, Coventry CV4 8FT | Mon to Friday Time: 3pm – 5pm |
+Monarch Pharmacy, 42 Prior Deram Walk, Coventry CV4 8FT | Monday to Friday 3pm – 5pm |

-Monarch Pharmacy, 318 Radford Rd, Coventry CV6 3AA | Mon to Friday Time: 10am – 5pm |
+Monarch Pharmacy, 318 Radford Rd, Coventry CV6 3AA | Monday to Friday 10am – 5pm |

 Paddox Pharmacy, 316 Hillmorton Rd, Rugby CV22 5BP |

-Tuesday to Friday Closed bank holidays |
+Tuesday to Friday Closed Bank Holidays |

 Regent Pharmacy, 51 Crown Way, Lillington CV32 7SH |